guettli/bash-strict-mode/README.md

 Instead of trying to understand the syntax of Makefile (for example `$(shell ...)`), I recommend to call a Bash script.

+## Perl Compatible Regular Expressions: `grep -P`

+Unfortunately there are several different flavours of regular expressions.

+Instead of learning the old regular expressions, I recommend to use the Perl Compatible Regular Expressions.

+The good news: `grep` supports PCRE with the `-P` flag.
+I suggest to use it.

+## I don't use `awk`

+I avoid use `awk`, because I am not familiar with the syntax, and from 1996 up to now this worked out fine.

+From time to time I use `perl` one-liners.

-## Misc: Shell vs Bash
+## Shell vs Bash

 I think writing portable shell scripts is unnecessary in most cases.
-It is like trying to write a script that works in both Python and Ruby interpreters at the same time.
+It is like trying to write a script that works in both, the Python and the Ruby interpreters at the same time.
+Don't do it.
+Be explicit and write a Bash script (not a shell script).

 ## shfmt